ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/02_scripts/pgs_ss23_07_dynamics_script.md

 * an understanding of the theoretical backgrounds of dynamics
     * Calculus
     * Velocity, acceleration, forces, ...
-    * Newton’s Laws of Motion
+    * Newton’s Laws of Motion.
-* the ability to transfer the theory to examples of dynamic systems in Houdini.

 ## Moving Stuff